vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

 updating any of the additional files.
 (The build tools marked with * are not needed for this)

+Standalone Py2Exe Builds (Windows)

+While we provide the option to build with py2exe, it is recommended to build using PyInstaller instead since the py2exe builds cannot contain pycryptodomex/certifi and needs VC++14 on the target computer to run.

+If you wish to build it anyway, install Python and py2exe, and then simply run setup.py py2exe

+    py -m pip install -U py2exe -r requirements.txt py devscripts/make_lazy_extractors.py
+    py setup.py py2exe

 Related scripts

--   devscripts/install_deps.py - Install dependencies for yt-dlp.
 -   devscripts/update-version.py - Update the version number based on
-    the current date.
+    current date.
 -   devscripts/set-variant.py - Set the build variant of the executable.
 -   devscripts/make_changelog.py - Create a markdown changelog using
     short commit messages and update CONTRIBUTORS file.
 -   devscripts/make_lazy_extractors.py - Create lazy extractors.
 Running
     this before building the binaries (any variant) will improve their startup performance.
 Set the environment variable
-    YTDLP_NO_LAZY_EXTRACTORS to something nonempty to forcefully disable lazy extractor loading.
+    YTDLP_NO_LAZY_EXTRACTORS=1 if you wish to forcefully disable lazy extractor loading.

 Note: See their --help for more info.